A cataract is a clouding of the lens of the eye.

 Until a person is around age 45, the shape of the lens is able to change.
 This allows the lens to focus on an object, whether it is close or far away.

 As a person ages, proteins in the lens begin to break down.
-As a result, the lens becomes cloudy.
-What the eye sees may appear blurry.
+This makes the lens less flexible so that it is harder to focus on near objects.
+Over time, the lens becomes cloudy.
+What the eye sees may appear blurry at all distances.
 This condition is known as a cataract.

 Factors that may speed cataract formation are: